kveducoll/appointmentmanager/README.md

 ```

 ### Expected Result
-- Application window opens with custom dark title bar
+- Application window opens with a welcome screen.
-- "Appointment Manager (Version 1)" header visible
-- Empty table ready for appointments
-- Buttons: Add, Edit, Delete, Refresh available
+- Options to create a new appointment file or load an existing one.
+- Drag-and-drop support for `.apf` (Appointment File) files.

 ## Usage Guide

+### Creating or Loading an Appointment File
+1. Launch the application.
+2. On the main menu, click **"New"** to create a new `.apf` file or **"Load"** to open an existing one.
+3. You can also drag and drop an `.apf` file onto the application window.

 ### Adding an Appointment
+1. Once an appointment file is loaded, the table view will be displayed.
-1. Click the **"Add Appointment"** button
+2. Click the **"Add"** button.
-2. Fill in the form fields:
+3. Fill in the form fields:
    - **Title**: What the appointment is about
    - **Participant**: Person involved in the appointment
    - **Date**: Select appointment date using the date picker
    - **Time**: Enter time in HH:MM format (e.g., 14:30)
    - **Description**: Additional details about the appointment
    - **Status**: Select from dropdown (Scheduled, Confirmed, etc.)
-3. Click **"Save Appointment"** to add to the list
+4. Click **"Save"** to add to the list.

 ### Editing an Appointment
-1. Select an appointment from the table
+1. Select an appointment from the table.
-2. Click **"Edit Appointment"** button
+2. Click the **"Edit"** button.
-3. Modify the fields as needed
+3. Modify the fields as needed.
-4. Click **"Save Appointment"** to update
+4. Click **"Save"** to update.

 ### Deleting an Appointment
-1. Select an appointment from the table
+1. Select an appointment from the table.
-2. Click **"Delete Appointment"** button
+2. Click the **"Delete"** button.
-3. Confirm deletion in the popup dialog
+3. Confirm deletion in the popup dialog.

+### Filtering Appointments
+1. Click the **"Filter"** button to open the filter options.
+2. Enable and specify criteria for title, participant, date range, status, or description.
+3. Click **"Apply Filter"** to see the results.

+### Updating Status
+1. Right-click an appointment and select **"Update Status"**.
+2. Choose a new status from the dropdown.
+3. Click **"Update"** to save the change.

 ## Project Structure